Hedgehogo/chumsky/guide/getting_started.md

 ```

 Hopefully, this code is fairly self-explanatory.
 We call `parse()` (the function we wrote in the previous section) to
-create an instance of our parsers, and then we call [`Parser::parse`] on it with the desired input to actually do some
+create an instance of our parsers, and then we call [`UnitParser::parse`] on it with the desired input to actually do some
 parsing.
 The return value is the result of the parse.

 From here, the world is your lobster: you can move on to the tutorial sections of this guide or you can jump write into